 Stem cells are excellent for developing in-vitro motor neurones (test tube) and are aiding research.
 However, “Therapy”, ie the use on a patient, is almost certainly not the way forward for MND/ALS in my opinion.
 Motor neurones are up to 1 metre long, and delivering stem cells, directing them etc. is generally considered a non starter.
 However, stem cells still percolate the media as a strong hope.

-Now, here in 2019, there are several “Experiments” with stem cell direct therapies going on around the globe, and typically these are all private biotech companies.
-This means that they have proprietary processes, and real peer review of techniques and scientific foundation for potential effectiveness is impossible.
+Now, here in 2019, there are several “Experiments” with stem cell direct therapies globally and typically these are all private biotech companies.
+This means that they have proprietary processes, and wide ranging peer review of techniques and scientific foundation for potential effectiveness is practically impossible.
 Such work is funded by “the market”, and venture capitalists.
 Highly thought of Scientific organisations, like the MND Association in the UK use strict peer review to allocate research and clinical trial funds.
 If you examine the list of research funded currently by the MND Association (and others around the globe) you will NOT find ONE example of stem cell therapy.
 However, quite rightly, using stem cells to carry out pre-clinical research is funded in many cases.

-Unfortunately, because of the apparent slow progress, it is no surprise that patients go to unproven hospitals, spending vast amounts of money.
-In addition the leading organisations such as the MND Association and ALSA in the USA often face unjustified criticism when not supporting certain therapies or hopes.
+Unfortunately, because of the apparent slow progress, it is no surprise that patients travel to try unproven therapies hospitals, spending vast amounts of money at the same time, In addition the leading organisations such as the MND Association and ALSA in the USA often face unjustified criticism when not supporting certain therapies or hopes.

 In my view, there is NO stem cell therapy that I am currently willing to even consider.
 I would have to see a peer-reviewed structured understanding of how any biotech company believes their process works.
 In my view, here in 2019, there is no stem cell therapy worldwide that I am willing to spend both mine and my families time and finances on.
 I cannot accept a simple proposition of a therapy that is only described as a cocktail of “neuro-protective factors“.
 What exactly does that mean!?